ls9528/DataEngineeringCapstone/README.md

 #### Explore the Data
 Identify data quality issues, like missing values, duplicate data, etc.

+The two main datasets that require automated cleanup are the immigration and city demographic data.
+I explored the data using Spark in a Jupyter notebook.
+Some of my findings included:

+Immigration Data
+* The data spans immigrant arrival dates from 4/1/2016 to 4/30/2016
+* The total number of records arre 3,096,313
+* The dates arre provided as the number of days between 1/1/1960 and the given date
+* The field cicid is unique to each record

+City Demographic Data
+* There are only 5 potential values for race

 #### Cleaning Steps
 Document steps necessary to clean the data

+I created a python module called etl.py to clean up the data and import the cleaned data to an S3 bucket as parquet files using Spark.
+I decided to use Spark because it can easily handle large amounts of data.

+##### Immigration Data
+When uploading to S3, I partitioned the immigration data by arrival date becuase it was never null and provided a fairly even distribution of the data for future pipeline steps.

+I completed the following steps in etl.py to clean the immigration data and import it to S3:
+* Convert the fields to their appropriate data types
+* Rename the fields to nice, easy to understand names
+* Remove any unneeded fields
+* Convert the date fields to the format yyyy-mm-dd
+* Duplicate the arrival_date field so that the data could be partitioned by arrival_date and still be included in the data files
+* Write the data to an S3 bucket as parquet files partitioned by arrival date

+##### Date Data

+##### City Demographic Data
+When uploading to S3, I converted the city demographic data to parquet files as well because it is more efficient than csv.
+I did not partition this dataset becuase I did not find an efficient field on which to do so and, following cleanup, the data was not significantly large.

+I completed the following steps in etl.py to clean the city demographic data and import it to S3:
+* Convert the fields to their appropriate data types
+* Rename the fields to nice, easy to understand names
+* Remove any unneeded fields
+* Convert the date fields to the format yyyy-mm-dd
+* Duplicate the arrival_date field so that the data could be partitioned by arrival_date and still be included in the data files
+* Write the data to an S3 bucket as parquet files partitioned by arrival date

+The other, smaller datasets that came from I94_SAS_Labels_Descriptions.SAS does not require cleanup using Spark.
+I manually examined this data and did not find any significant issues.
+Under the assumption that these are official I94 values, I did not change any of the data values, nor did I omit any of it.
+I added headers to each of these datasets.
+I also changed the comma delimter to a pipe for the city and country data due to some data values containing commas.
+Once these changes were complete, I manaully uploaded the data files to the S3 bucket.

 ### Step 3: Define the Data Model
 #### 3.1 Conceptual Data Model